 Q: Can I use Council owned land to hold my display?

-If you want to hold an event on council land you will need to apply online.
+If you want to hold an event on council land you will need to Apply.